tooniez/kotlin-multiplatorm-app/README.md

 - Android app customization: Modify files in the `androidApp` module
 - iOS app customization: Modify files in the `iosApp` module
 - Shared code: Update the `shared` module

-## Project Setup 🛠️

-Clone the repository and open it in Android Studio or your preferred IDE that supports KMM development.

 ## Gradle Tasks 🔧